Flaming Dr. Pepper

 Why is Bacardi 151 used in the Flaming Dr. Pepper?

-Bacardi 151 is a high-proof rum that ignites easily, creating the signature flame that characterizes the Flaming Dr. Pepper.
-Its high alcohol content allows it to burn brightly, adding a dramatic flair to the shot.
+Bacardi 151 is a high-proof rum that ignites easily, creating the signature flame on top of the Flaming Dr. Pepper.
+Its high alcohol content allows it to burn longer and more dramatically, enhancing the visual appeal of the shot.

-Can I use a different beer for the Flaming Dr. Pepper?
+Can I use a different type of beer for the Flaming Dr. Pepper?

-Yes, while the traditional recipe often calls for a light lager, you can experiment with different types of beer.
-However, be mindful that the flavor profile may change, which could alter the overall taste of the shot.
+Yes, while a light lager or pilsner is typically used, you can experiment with different beers to suit your taste.
+However, be mindful that the flavor of the beer can alter the overall taste of the shot.

 What safety precautions should I take when preparing a Flaming Dr. Pepper?